 Right after your abortion, you’ll rest in a recovery room for up to around an hour.
 If you had any kind of sedation, you can’t drive or leave by yourself, so bring someone to help you get home safely.
 Plan on taking it easy for the rest of the day.

-You can go back to work, school, driving, and most other normal activities the next day if you feel up to it.
-But DON’T do hard work or heavy exercise for several days.
+You can go back to work, school, driving, exercise, and most other normal activities the next day if you feel up to it.
 You can have sex as soon as you feel ready.

 It’s normal to have some bleeding after an abortion.
 You can use pads, tampons, or a menstrual cup — whatever's the most comfortable for you.
 But your nurse or doctor may recommend you use pads so you can track how much you're bleeding.
 You may have spotting for several weeks.
 And some people don’t bleed at all.
 All of this is normal.